Special Education Screening Appointments

 - Other (there are individualized options based on need)

-If found eligible for special education services, a student may start services/placement on their 3rd birthday.
+If found eligible for special education services, students may start services/placement on their 3rd birthday.

 Signing Up for a Special Education Screening Appointment